CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Upgrade-NetQ/Upgrade-Agents-CLI/_index.md

 ---
-title: Upgrade NetQ Agents
+title: Upgrade NetQ Agents and CLI
 author: Cumulus Networks
-weight: 420
+weight: 480
 toc: 4
 ---
 Cumulus Networks strongly recommends that you upgrade your NetQ Agents when you install or upgrade to a new release.
 If you are using NetQ Agent 2.4.0 update 24 or earlier, you must upgrade to ensure proper operation.